Siderodromophobia- The Fear of Trains

 Write It Down

 Keep a journal.
 Writing what you are stressed about can relieve stress.
-By listing things that you are grateful for, you focus your thoughts on the positive aspects of your life.
+By listing things you are grateful for, you focus your thoughts on the positive aspects of your life.

 Reduce Caffeine